 Peter cut with his True-forged sword, lighting the Bay Area skies with shimmering fractals.
-At the same time, Eun bore witness to the fabric of reality splitting open; it took form as a great wash of heart-stirring light that swept away Dissona in waves and swells, simultaneously filling Eun with rhapsodic song.
+At the same time, Eun saw the fabric of reality splitting open; it took form as a great wash of light that swept away Dissona in waves and swells, simultaneously filling Eun with rhapsodic song.

 Kora experienced it much more intensely.
-Tongues of purple-black fire crackled up and down her body; she became the equivalent of a human meteor, and charged through the last fifty demon-spawn surrounded by eye-searing radiance.
+Tongues of purple-black fire crackled up and down her body; she became the equivalent of a human meteor, and charged through the last fifty demon-spawn.
 In the midst of her euphoric blitz, her awareness jetted out from her body, linking with Peter and Eun.
 They found themselves on an ancient plane that was novel and timeless, yet familiar to all.

 [Guys.]
 Peter opened his eyes, meeting Kora and Eun’s.
 [We did it!
 We fucking did it!]

-The teen-heroes were arranged in a three-person circle.
-The world around them was spinning, whirling, filled with a delirious collage of their most treasured moments and beatific aspirations.
+The three teen-heroes were arranged in a circle.
+The world around them was spinning and whirling, filled with a delirious collage of their most treasured moments and beatific aspirations.

 [That we did.]
-Kora’s smile was lit by the phantom moments of joy and triumph that were playing out around them.
+Kora’s smiling face was lit by the phantom moments of joy and triumph that were playing out around them.

 [You rose to the occasion, Peter.]
 Eun’s grin mirrored her friends’.
-She held both hands out.
+She held her hands out.
 Peter and Kora reached out and took them.
 [We’re almost done.]

 [Almost?]
 Peter raised an eyebrow.

 [Holly.]
 Eun reminded.
 [We still have to save her.
 She’s returning to Earth any second now.
 I can feel it.]
 They all could.
 Here, in the heart of existence, they could feel probability dance and shift, and instantly perceive the strongest possible outcomes.

 Kora looked at Peter.
 [I’m Earth-side.
 I’ll do it.]